berkeley-dsep-infra/datahub/docs/admins/howto/clusterswitch.md

    http://z2jh.jupyter.org/en/latest/setup-helm.html
      - Make sure the version of helm you're working with matches the version CircleCI is using.
        For example:  https://github.com/berkeley-dsep-infra/datahub/blob/staging/.circleci/config.yml#L169
+3. Re-create all existing node pools for hubs, support and prometheus deployments in the new cluster.
+If the old cluster is still up and running, you will probably run out of CPU quota, as the new node pools will immediately default to three nodes.
+Wait ~15m for the new pools to wind down to zero, and then continue.

 ## Setting the 'context' for kubectl and work on the new cluster.
 1. Ensure you're logged in to GCP:  `gcloud auth login`
 2. Pull down the credentials from the new cluster:  `gcloud container clusters get-credentials <CLUSTER_NAME> --region us-central1`
 3. Switch the kubectl context to this cluster:  `kubectl config use-context gke_ucb-datahub-2018_us-central1_<CLUSTER_NAME>`

+## Recreate node pools
+Re-create all existing node pools for hubs, support and prometheus deployments in the new cluster.

+If the old cluster is still up and running, you will probably run out of CPU quota, as the new node pools will immediately default to three nodes.
+Wait ~15m for the new pools to wind down to zero, and then continue.

 ## Install and configure the certificate manager
 Before you can deploy any of the hubs or support tooling, the certificate manager must be installed and